 Disc degeneration often leads to chronic back pain and loss of disc height as discs continue collapsing.
-As regenerative medicine continues to advance in its treatment for spinal conditions such as degenerative disc disease, often physicians are looking to biologics such as stem cells, and platelet-rich plasma to treat de degenerated disc.
+As regenerative medicine continues to advance in its treatment for spinal conditions such as degenerative disc disease, physicians are often looking to biologics, such as stem cells and platelet-rich plasma, to treat degenerated discs.
 The problem these treatments face is that once the annulus of the disc is compromised, the biologic being injected will not stay in the target treatment area.
 By using the fibrin biologic, the Discseel® Procedure effectively seals the compromised annulus tears in the disc, allowing for the body to recover from within and for other biologics such as platelet-rich plasma and stem cell therapies to be used in conjunction with the Discseel® Procedure.

 The Discseel® Procedure holds a real potential cure to this debilitating condition.

 The symptoms of degenerative disc disease are concentrated in the lower back, but can occur anywhere there is degeneration.
 They include:

 – Pain that radiates to the buttocks and thighs

 – Pain that is worse when sitting, bending, lifting or twisting

 – Pain that is better when changing positions frequently

 – Periods of varying pain, from a few days to a few months